busisoms/printf/README.md

 **C - Printf**

 - `_printf.c` main function for printing multiple arguments passed to it
-- ` _print_char.c` function for handling char data types and strings with specifier "%c" and "%s"
+- `print_char.c` function for handling char with "%c and "%s"
 - `_print_int.c` function for handling integers with specifier "%d" and "%i"
+- `helper.c` functions for helping _printf

 **test**
 - `1-main.c` test 1